HumanCapitalAnalysis/template-thesis-project/README.md

 #### Continuous integration

-To ensure full reproducibility of your project, please set up a [Travis CI](https://travis-ci.org) as your continuous integration service.
+To ensure full reproducibility of your project, please set up a [GitHub Actions](https://help.github.com/en/actions) as your continuous integration service.
 This includes the compilation of the final PDF as well as the codes that create the material used there.

 [![Continuous Integration](https://github.com/HumanCapitalAnalysis/template-thesis-project/workflows/Continuous%20Integration/badge.svg)](https://github.com/HumanCapitalAnalysis/template-thesis-project/actions)